 French Bee Flight Cancellation Compensation

-The EU has regulations to protect you in case of flight cancellation.
+The EU has regulations to protect you if your flight gets cancelled.
 Here’s what you need to know:

-In the event of a flight cancellation less than two weeks before you’re supposed to leave, you could be eligible for compensation up to €600.
-However, there’s a condition – the airline can avoid paying if they can get you on another flight that aligns closely with your original schedule.
+In the event of a flight cancellation within two weeks of your planned travel date, you may be entitled to compensation as much as €600.
+But there’s a catch – the airline can avoid paying if they can get you on another flight that aligns closely with your original schedule.

 Advance Notice | Re-routing Requirements |